-A good HDMI splitter should not introduce any lag.
-A bad splitter might.
+A good HDMI splitter should not introduce lag, but a poor splitter might.
 If you see lag, it could be either the splitter box or the other HDMI device sending the signal to the splitter.
 A well-powered splitter will be able to process the split to the signal quickly on the fly.

 How Many Times Can You Split HDMI?

 You can split HDMI many times.
-Commonly, there are splitters that vary between two and eight splits.
+Commonly, splitters vary between two and eight outputs.
 But each subsequent separation does increase the necessary processing capabilities of the splitter.
-So, the more HDMI splits you need, the more power you’re going to need to do that split.
+So, the more HDMI splits you need, the more power you will need to do that split.
 When looking for devices, you should look for the number of HDMI outputs the splitter supports; that will be the number of devices you can connect.

 Do All HDMI Splitters Support 4K?

-Not necessarily.
-You will want to look specifically at an HDMI 4K splitter.
-Today, most splitters and HDMI switches are going to support 4K.
-But not all of them.
+No, you will want to look specifically at an HDMI 4K splitter.
+Today, most splitters and HDMI switches will support 4K – but not all of them.
 If you have an older splitter, it’s less likely to support 4K.
 You will also need high-speed cables that support 4K resolutions too.

 Is It Possible to Use an HDMI Switch as a Splitter?